-Telehealth for Seniors
+Telehealth for Senior Care

 Telehealth – virtual health care appointments through a computer, tablet or smartphone – has grown in popularity over the last few years.
 However, no year has seen such a boom in telehealth use by older adults as 2020.
 According to The National Poll on Healthy Aging, older adults who reported participating in a telehealth visit increased significantly from four percent in May 2019 to 30 percent in June 2020.